 We respect your privacy and are committed to protecting it as described in this notice.

-We use your personal data to provide, improve and administer the BitMEX trading platform, to enter into and perform the terms of service with our users, and to comply with regulatory requirements.
+We use your personal data to provide, improve and administer the BitMEX trading platform, to enter into and perform the terms of service with our users, and to comply with legal and regulatory requirements.

-Data is shared with our vendors, and when we have a good faith belief that doing so is necessary to comply with regulatory enquiries or requirements.
+Data is shared with our vendors, and when we have a good faith belief that doing so is necessary to comply with legal and regulatory enquiries or requirements.

 Our privacy notice sets out more details of this processing, including details of your data protection rights, and your right to object to certain processing.